ptitfred/osrd-website/content/docs/reference/design-docs/signaling.en.md

 Static data:

-- must allow the front to represent the signals (choose an image)
+- must enable the front-end to display the signals
-- must allow the editor to configure the signals
+- must enable the editor to configure signals
-- must allow the back to simulate the signals
+- must enable the back-end to simulate signals
-- must be close to the industry model
+- must be close to real-world industry models
-- must allow for the modeling of composite signals, which represent several logical signals in a single physical signal
+- must allow for the modeling of composite signals, which carry several logical signals within a single physical signal

-For the simulation:
+To simulate signaling:

-- blocks must be generated for both the user and **pathfinding compatibility**
+- blocks must be generated for both user convenience and **pathfinding**
-- each signal must know the **next compatible signal**
+- for each signal, deduce its **next compatible signal** and **protected zones**
-- each signal must know the **zones it protects**
 - provide the **minimum necessary information** to the signaling modules for their operation
-- be able to use a signaling module without having to instantiate a complete simulation
+- enable using signaling modules without having to instantiate a complete simulation
-- be able to have modules that can be loaded in an independent order
+- the design of the signaling module API must allow for signals to be loaded in any order

 ```yaml
 {